-We are members of the Contra Costa County (California) Sheriff’s Auxiliary Emergency Communications service (AEC) organization.
-AEC is a new team in the County/State Office of Emergency Services and is structurally a new element of the National Incident Management System (NIMS) “All Hazards” response team when activated.
+We are members of the local Sheriff’s Auxiliary Emergency Communications service (AEC) organization.
+AEC is a new team in our County/State Office of Emergency Services and is structurally a new element of the National Incident Management System (NIMS) “All Hazards” response team when activated..

 OES/AEC is sponsored by FEMA, the Federal Emergency Management Administration but is under local control of the Sheriff during day-to-day exercises, training, callouts and communications emergencies.
 Too many acronyms!